≡ Menu

 Ford Mustang.
 Pexels Image.

-This article presents the retail sales of trucks, SUVs, and cars of Ford Motor Company.
-The sales data presented represents only U.S. sales.
-In addition, we only look at the retail sales data.
+This article presents Ford Motor Company’s sales of trucks, SUVs, and cars in the U.S. The sales data presented represents only U.S. sales.
+In addition, the sales results are based on only the retail volumes.

-For other sales statistics of Ford Motor, you may find more information on these pages:
+For other sales statistics of Ford Motor, you may find more information on this page: Ford key statistics.

 Please use the table of contents to navigate this page.